Eric Brady: Casting

 In February 2011, it was reported that Greg Vaughan, known for his roles as General Hospitals Lucky Spencer and The Young and the Restlesss Diego Guittierez, had turned down a testing deal with Days.
 But when in June 2012 Soap Opera Digest announced that Vaughan would star in the Hallmark movie Second Chances alongside Alison Sweeney (who plays Eric's twin sister Sami on Days) rumors abounded that Days might really be interested in Vaughan for the role of Eric, with TV Guide's Nelson Branco reporting that several sources were saying Vaughan had signed on as Eric, despite no confirmation from NBC.
 The next month, Soaps In Depth confirmed that Vaughan was set to join Days, and on August 8, 2012, Soap Opera Digest revealed he had begun taping as Eric Brady.
 His first air date was later confirmed as November 13, 2012.
 Vaughan told soap journalist Michael Fairman that when he initially auditioned for the role of Eric, he was rejected – but now he was happy that he had earned the job instead of having it handed to him.

 Vaughan had a short break from Days of Our Lives in 2016, when he took up opportunities to appear on Queen Sugar and Lucifer.
 Vaughan returned to playing Eric in the episode of January 17, 2017.
 In July 2020, he announced he wrapped up his run as Eric prior to the COVID-19 pandemic shutdown; he exited during the September 23 episode.
 He then returned in July 2021, and from December 27 to 29 of that same year.
 He also appeared on the spinoff movie, Days of Our Lives: A Very Salem Christmas, which premiered on December 16, 2021.

+In August 2023, Jason Gerhardt filled in for Vaughan as Eric Brady for five episodes while Vaughan recovered from COVID-19.

 On July 30, 2024, Vaughan announced his exit from the role, with his final appearance debuting the day prior.
 In statements on social media, he cited as his exit as "not my choice".
 Soap Opera Digest, however, reported the day of Vaughan's final scenes it would not be the "last fans will see of Eric."
+Vaughan returned to the role in November 2025 in a guest capacity.